 Voila!
-The static analysis was executed in-container.
+Static analysis was executed in-container.
 The results were reported on the console.

-We could further configure the tool to produce the HTML report on the local file system, but this is a different story.
+We could further configure the tool to produce the HTML report on the local file system, but that’s another story.
 Our primary goal was to create the container with C/C++test inside and configure it to execute static analysis.
 We achieved the goal.